Momentum-Team-12/questionbox-team-thunder-back-end/README.md

 ## List of questions (non-logged in user)

 GET /api/all_questions/
-Response for GET: id, title, created_at
+Response for GET: id, title, created_at, author

 ### request